Department : History

 In my urban-studies research and teaching, I aim to reconstruct how residents made sense of their surroundings.
 I use digital-history methods to supplement the written record with material-culture findings and geographic information system (GIS) analysis, and I am exploring the opportunities offered by data mining, database construction, and visualization, in collaboration with the open-source spatiotemporal data foundation MapStory.org.

-I am currently researching two new research projects: After the Underground Railroad considers the return of African Americans from Canada during and after the Civil War, while Privately Sponsored Public History investigates the history and family-minded art and architecture commissioned from the Millard Sheets Studio for Howard Ahmanson's Home Savings and Loan banks, and what this artwork means to its communities to this day.
-I am also completing an edited volume tied to a museum exhibition opening April 2015 on How the American West Changed the Civil War, with the sponsorship of SMU's Clements Center and the Autry National Center.
+I am currently researching two new research projects: After the Underground Railroad considers the return of African Americans from Canada during and after the Civil War, while Historic Art at Home Savings investigates the history and family-minded art and architecture commissioned from the Millard Sheets Studio for Howard Ahmanson's Home Savings and Loan, and what this artwork means to its communities to this day.
 For my published work, see below.

 United States History, 1776-1917